hijam-git/Porda-AI/README.md

 - Download the app and click to open it.
 - The app icon will appear in the system tray when a single app is opened.
 Avoid opening multiple apps simultaneously.
 - Ok button disappare settings window and starts working as settings value, apply button applies setting while keeping the settings window appare.
-- Choose the object to detect (Male or Female) and select the cover type (black/white/bg-color/blur). blur level can also be adjusted.
+- Choose the object to detect (Male or Female) and select the cover type (color/bg-color/blur).
 - In the engine settings, select Intel GPU if you're using an Intel processor; otherwise, choose CPU.
 - If you want to select GPU then add this app in Graphics Setting (graphics performance preference).
 Terminate the porda app and reopen the app and now select GPU.
-- Click the Activate button and then click ok button.
+- Click the Activate button and then click Apply button then Ok button.
 It may take 20-30 seconds to initialize, especially if using GPU.
 After sucessfully setup the app will be working.
 - Press F2 (default) to activate or deactivate the app.
 Double-click F2 to access settings.
 - Shortcut keys are available for activation, deactivation, and creating datasets.
 Customize hotkeys as desired.